emilythestrangee/myDFIR_SOC/Day 16 - How To Create Alerts and Dashboards in Kibana (Part 2).md

 ## Create Detailed Detection Rules (SIEM) — Threshold Rule Type

-**Why:** Alerts created under Stack Management can notify you but may lack rich contextual fields.
+Alerts created under Stack Management can notify you but may lack rich contextual fields.
 Detection rules under **Security → Rules → Detection rules** allow grouping, required fields, severity, and more informative alerts.

 **Steps to create a Threshold detection rule (SSH example first, then RDP):**

 1. Go to **Security → Rules → Detection rules**.
 2. Click **Create new rule**.
 3. Select **Threshold** as the rule type.
 4. Enter the query you verified in Discover.
 Example SSH query (from Day 14):

     `system.auth.ssh.event:* AND agent.name:"mydfir-linux" AND (system.auth.ssh.event:"Invalid" OR system.auth.ssh.event:"error:" OR system.auth.ssh.event:"Failed") AND user.name:"root"`